 Purple madder (cake).

 With these, the whole set from 1 to 6 of the sables in flat albata will be needed, and we advise two each of 1, 2, and 3, as well as one or two large swans’ quills for washing in the sky or flat tints.
 A tripod sketching stool folding to the size of a special’s staff would be useful, but the rivet should be strong and well clinched.
 Let the watercolour box have divisions on the edge of the palette for every colour it contains.
-If you take an easel, let the joint be brass. (note: I give you 516 words of 1677)
+If you take an easel, let the joint be brass.
+(Note: I give you 516 words of 1677.
+Baines being an artist, this subject would have been close to his heart).

 I usually take about ten books and sometimes think I’m overdoing it!
 Baines says I should take these 32: